 Fill out the survey below – just 5 minutes of your time - on current payment times and practices.
 Your responses will remain CONFIDENTIAL.

 Partial and late payments, seeking discounts to pay in 30 days, offering loans to cover extended terms, forces the business to find ways to finance the short fall in their working capital.

 ASBFEO’s 2017 Payment Times and Practices Inquiry found Australian corporations paid invoices on average 26.4 days late - the worst in the world.
-Our more recent research, involving 1600 businesses, identified the biggest cause of dispute remains payments (44%); either the full amount not being paid (26%) or not being paid on time (18%).
+Our more recent research, as part of our Access to Justice Inquiry involving 1600 businesses, identified the biggest cause of dispute remains payments (44%); either the full amount not being paid (26%) or not being paid on time (18%).
 The ASBFEO is seeking feedback from small and family businesses on this issue.